o7q/cubeLauncher/README.md

 <br>

 # Overview
-<h3>This tool works like CurseForge except it is inside of a single executable file without the need of an installer.
-It creates its own launcher profile within the Minecraft launcher preventing it from interfering with any previous installations.</h3>
+### This tool works like CurseForge except it is inside of a single executable file without the need of an installer.
+It creates its own launcher profile within the Minecraft launcher preventing it from interfering with any previous installations.

 <br>